gugeldot/Bulwark/README.md

 ## Known limitations

-- Active keyboard identification only works on Linux (pyudev input subsystem).
 - The ACTIVE BLOCK fuzzer injects characters into whichever window has focus — avoid running with sensitive documents open.
 - KVM switches and USB hubs can introduce variable latency, potentially raising jitter and suppressing Tier 2 alerts for a real BadUSB.
 - `pynput` on Wayland may require additional configuration to capture global events.